Hickory Grove Golf Course to continue operating in Fennimore

-FENNIMORE, Wis. — A Fennimore golf course will remain in operation after a prospective buyer who proposed to utilize the property for agriculture withdrew his offer.
+FENNIMORE, Wis. — A Fennimore-area golf course will remain in operation after a prospective buyer who proposed to utilize the property for agriculture withdrew his offer and new buyers stepped in.

-The new purchasers, Greg and Heather Norsby, of Mount Zion, intend to run the Hickory Grove Golf Course and Country Club, located at 14562 U.S. 61.
+Greg and Heather Norsby, of Mount Zion, intend to continue the operations of Hickory Grove Golf Course and Country Club, located at 14562 U.S. 61.

-“It’s been a piece of the community for years,” said Greg. “(The purchase) was to save it from being changed.”
+“It’s been a piece of the community for years,” Greg Norsby said. “(The purchase) was to save it from being changed.”

 The three current co-owners expect to close on the sale by Nov.
 1.